In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 Hence, as a travel manager, you should research local health risks and inform employees only to consume healthy and nutritious food and drink water from sealed bottles.

-Sometimes, if travelers are traveling to certain countries such as Africa, South America, India, etc., they may be exposed to insect-borne diseases such as malaria, yellow fever, bug bites, etc.
+Sometimes, if travelers are visiting certain countries, they may be exposed to insect-borne diseases such as malaria, yellow fever, bug bites, etc.

-Therefore, it is essential to determine the health risks in destinations employees travel to and ask them to get themselves vaccinated or use insect repellants while traveling.
+Therefore, it is essential to determine the destination-based health risks for business travelers and ask them to get themselves vaccinated or use insect repellants while traveling.

 Frequent traveling or traveling to an unfamiliar destination can be very stressful for employees.
 Stress can have a negative impact on employee health, including reduced immunity and a high risk of cardiovascular disease.